metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cleanup_policy_v2beta1_manifest.md

 - `conditions` (Attributes) Conditions defines the conditions used to select the resources which will be cleaned up. (see [below for nested schema](#nestedatt--spec--conditions))
 - `context` (Attributes List) Context defines variables and data sources that can be used during rule execution. (see [below for nested schema](#nestedatt--spec--context))
 - `exclude` (Attributes) ExcludeResources defines when cleanuppolicy should not be applied.
-The exclude criteria can include resource information (e.g. kind, name, namespace, labels) and admission review request information like the name or role. (see [below for nested schema](#nestedatt--spec--exclude))
+The excludecriteria can include resource information (e.g. kind, name, namespace, labels)and admission review request information like the name or role. (see [below for nested schema](#nestedatt--spec--exclude))
 - `match` (Attributes) MatchResources defines when cleanuppolicy should be applied.
-The match criteria can include resource information (e.g. kind, name, namespace, labels) and admission review request information like the user name or role.
-At least one kind is required. (see [below for nested schema](#nestedatt--spec--match))
+The matchcriteria can include resource information (e.g. kind, name, namespace, labels)and admission review request information like the user name or role.At least one kind is required. (see [below for nested schema](#nestedatt--spec--match))

 <a id="nestedatt--spec--conditions"></a>
 ### Nested Schema for `spec.conditions`

 Optional:

 - `all` (Attributes List) AllConditions enable variable-based conditional rule execution.
-This is useful for finer control of when an rule is applied.
-A condition can reference object data using JMESPath notation.
-Here, all of the conditions need to pass. (see [below for nested schema](#nestedatt--spec--conditions--all))
+This is useful forfiner control of when an rule is applied.
+A condition can reference object datausing JMESPath notation.Here, all of the conditions need to pass. (see [below for nested schema](#nestedatt--spec--conditions--all))
 - `any` (Attributes List) AnyConditions enable variable-based conditional rule execution.
-This is useful for finer control of when an rule is applied.
-A condition can reference object data using JMESPath notation.
-Here, at least one of the conditions need to pass. (see [below for nested schema](#nestedatt--spec--conditions--any))
+This is useful forfiner control of when an rule is applied.
+A condition can reference object datausing JMESPath notation.Here, at least one of the conditions need to pass. (see [below for nested schema](#nestedatt--spec--conditions--any))

 <a id="nestedatt--spec--conditions--all"></a>
 ### Nested Schema for `spec.conditions.all`